Young scores 48 points, Hawks beat Bucks 116-113 in Game 1

 “It's a matter of us just trying to withstand, hold the fort and try to make plays,” Collins said.
 “And I feel like we did that down at the end.”

-Middleton missed a pull-up jumper with about 43 seconds left with Milwaukee up 111-110.
-Young missed a driving layup attempt, but Capela grabbed his 19th rebound and scored to put the Hawks ahead for good.
+Middleton missed a pull-up jumper with about 43 seconds left with Milwaukee ahead 111-110.
+Young missed a shot on the other end of the floor, but Capela grabbed his 19th rebound and scored to put the Hawks in front for good.

 After Milwaukee’s Pat Connaughton shot an air-ball on a 3-pointer, Young made two free throws with 17.3 seconds remaining.